apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                                                            either class are accepted but ElasticSearchIndexRequestBuilderFactory is preferred. serializer.*      --                                                                       Properties to be passed to the serializer.
 ================  ======================================================================== =======================================================================================================

+.. note:: Header substitution is a handy to use the value of an event header to dynamically decide the indexName and indexType to use when storing the event.
+          Caution should be used in using this feature as the event submitter now has control of the indexName and indexType.
+          Furthermore, if the elasticsearch REST client is used then the event submitter has control of the URL path used.

 Example for agent named a1: